 <<Table 1 and Figure 9 here>>

 Binford identifies latitude 35oN and S as a threshold for storage.
 This is significant for Africa, as its landmass falls between these two latitudes (Figure 9).
 Twenty hunter-gatherer cases in the sample of 337 are in Africa (Appendix 1).
-They all score 1 on the QTSTOR scale.
-Effective Temperature (Bailey 1960), a measure of the length of the growing season, adds another threshold at 15.25 ET, below which significant investment in storage is predicted (Binford 2001, 260, generalisation 8.08).
-Three of the African hunters and gatherers in Appendix 1 fall just below this ET threshold but have no food storage.
-Across the 337 case studies the length of the growing season sees corresponding changes in the amount of food storage (Table 2).
+All score 1 on the QTSTOR scale.
+Effective Temperature (ET; Bailey 1960), a measure of the length of the growing season, adds another threshold at 15.25 ET, below which significant investment in storage is predicted (Binford 2001, 260, generalisation 8.08).
+Three of the African hunters and gatherers in Appendix 1 fall just below this ET threshold, but have no food storage.
+Across the 337 case studies, the length of the growing season sees corresponding changes in the amount of food storage (Table 2).

 <<Table 2 here>>